Why did Mary Aikenhead Ministries require a new crest?

 What is a Public Juridic Person?

 A Public Juridic Person (PJP) is an aggregate of persons or things with a purpose befitting the Church’s mission.
 As a Church body established to perform specific tasks entrusted to it in view of the common good, and to perform these tasks on behalf of the Church.
 The Congregation and Mary Aikenhead Ministries are both PJPs.
-The task of Mary Aikenhead Ministries is to ensure the ministries of the Sisters continue to flourish into the future and in the name of the Church.
+The task of Mary Aikenhead Ministries is to ensure the ministries continue to flourish into the future and in the name of the Church.

 What is the role of the Trustees?